hifiberry/hifiberry-os/doc/building.md

 When building HiFiBerryOS, you should change to the HiFiBerryOS directory first.

+### get-buildroot

+git clones into the right location a version of buildroot known to work for the checked out version of HiFiBerryOS.

 ### clean

 Cleans up the buildroot folder.
 When using this, you have to rebuild the whole system.
 This can take a long time.